KateFayra/secdrone/README.md

 For my senior thesis for my degree of Bachelor of Science (B.S.) in Computer Science from the University of Illinois at Urbana-Champaign, I designed and implemented an autonomous unmanned aerial vehicle which can patrol an area and identify humans.

-You can view my thesis here: http://njlochner.com/thesis.html
+You can view my thesis paper here: http://njlochner.com/thesis.html

-My thesis is also available on this github repository: https://github.com/njlochner/secdrone/blob/master/thesis.pdf
+My thesis paper is also available on this GitHub repository: https://github.com/njlochner/secdrone/blob/master/Autonomous%20Surveillance%20and%20Security%20Drone.pdf

 ### Overview